CFA Institute 10 February 2022

 YK Park oversees the implementation of responsible investment policies for APG Asset Management’s client base.
 Her geographic coverage encompasses the entire Asia-Pacific region, including Japan and Australia.
 YK actively engages with portfolio companies, market regulators, exchanges, and institutional investors on corporate governance, the environment, social policy, and corruption.
 Before joining APG, YK spent more than ten years as a securities analyst in the investment banking sector, where she focused on a range of industry sectors, such as utilities, transportation, steel, chemicals, and refining.

-Sivananth Ramachandran (Siva) is the Director of Capital Markets Policy, India at the CFA Institute.
+Sivananth "Siva" Ramachandran, CFA, is the Director of Capital Markets Policy, India at CFA Institute.
 In his role, he is responsible for advocating policy positions on issues that impact Indian capital markets, including corporate governance, ESG, and financial reporting, to name a few.
-Siva recently contributed as part of a SEBI working group that reviewed the related party transaction regulations.
+Siva was part of a SEBI working group that reviewed the related party transaction regulations.
 He is frequently quoted in media.
-Siva has nearly thirteen years of experience in financial services.
-Prior to joining the CFA Institute, Siva spent five years at Morningstar, and led their global index product development team.
+Siva has nearly 13 years of experience in financial services.
+Prior to joining the CFA Institute, he spent five years at Morningstar, and led their global index product development team.
 He also served as a spokesperson for sustainability at Morningstar India.
 Prior to his time at Morningstar, Siva spent nearly five years at MSCI where he co-authored research papers on small cap investing, portfolio construction, and economic exposure.
 Siva has an MBA from the Indian Institute of Management, Lucknow.
-He also holds the Chartered Financial Analyst (CFA) and Professional Risk Management (PRM) designations, and the Fundamentals of Sustainability Accounting (FSA) credential provided by Sustainability Accounting Standards Board (SASB).
+He also holds the chartered financial analyst (CFA) and professional risk management (PRM) designations, and the fundamentals of sustainability accounting (FSA) credential provided by the Sustainability Accounting Standards Board (SASB).